mdn/content/files/en-us/web/css/css_scroll_snap/using_scroll_snap_events/index.md

 Have a go at scrolling up and down the list of boxes:

-- Try slowly scrolling the container up and down, without releasing the scrolling gesture, For example, drag your finger(s) on a touch screen device or trackpad, or hold down the mouse button on the scroll bar and move the mouse.
-You should see the boxes you move over turn a darker gray color, and then return to normal as you move away from them again.
+- Try slowly scrolling the container up and down, without releasing the scrolling gesture.
+For example, drag your finger(s) on a touchscreen device or trackpad, or hold down the mouse button on the scroll bar and move the mouse.
+The boxes you move over should turn a darker gray color as you move over them, and then return to normal as you move away from them again.
 This is the `scrollsnapchanging` event in action.
 - Now try releasing the scrolling gesture; the nearest box to your scrolling position should animate to a purple color, with white text.
-This is due to code run in response to the `scrollsnapchange` event firing.
+The animation occurs when the `scrollsnapchange` event fires.
 - Last of all, try scrolling fast, for example by flicking your finger hard on the screen, to scroll past several potential targets before starting to come to rest near a target further down the scroll container.
-You should only see one `scrollsnapchanging` event fire as the scrolling starts to slow, before the `scrollsnapchange` event then fires and the selected snap target turns purple.
+You should only see one `scrollsnapchanging` event fire as the scrolling starts to slow, before the `scrollsnapchange` event fires and the selected snap target turns purple.

 ## The `SnapEvent` event object

-Both of the above events share the same event object: {{domxref("SnapEvent")}}.
-This has two distinct properties that are key to how scroll snap events work:
+Both of the above events share the {{domxref("SnapEvent")}} event object.
+This has two properties that are key to how scroll snap events work:

-- {{domxref("SnapEvent.snapTargetBlock", "snapTargetBlock")}} returns a reference to the element snapped to in the block direction when the event fired.
+- {{domxref("SnapEvent.snapTargetBlock", "snapTargetBlock")}} returns a reference to the element snapped to in the [block direction](/en-US/docs/Glossary/Flow_relative_values#block_direction) when the event fired.
-- {{domxref("SnapEvent.snapTargetInline", "snapTargetInline")}} returns a reference to the element snapped to in the inline direction when the event fired.
+- {{domxref("SnapEvent.snapTargetInline", "snapTargetInline")}} returns a reference to the element snapped to in the [inline direction](/en-US/docs/Glossary/Flow_relative_values#inline_direction) when the event fired.

 These properties enable event handler functions to report the element that has been snapped to (in the case of `scrollsnapchange`) or the element that _would be snapped to_ if the scrolling gesture were to be finished now (in the case of `scrollsnapchanging`) — in one- and two-dimensions.
 You can then manipulate these elements in any way you want, for example by directly setting styles on them via their {{domxref("HTMLElement.style", "style")}} properties, setting classes on them that have styles defined for them in a stylesheet, etc.